 Biography of Jorinde Voigt

 Born in 1977 in Frankfurt am Main, Jorinde Voigt lives and works in Berlin.
-She has exhibited widely in Europe and North America, including the Kunsthalle Krems, Austria, the MACRO Museo d'Arte Contemporanea, Rome, and the Royal Ontario Museum, Toronto.
+She has exhibited widely in Europe and North America, including the Kunsthalle Krems, Austria, the MACRO Museo d'Arte Contemporanea, Rome, the Royal Ontario Museum, Toronto and König Galerie in Berlin.
 She also participated in the 2011 Venice Biennale.
-Voigt's work can be found in the public collections of the Museum of Modern Art, New York, the Centre Pompidou, Paris, and the Kupferstichkabinett, Berlin, amongst others.
-Voigt is the 2012 winner of the Daniel & Florence Guerlain Contemporary Drawing Prize and has been a Professor for Conceptual Drawing and Painting at the Academy of Fine Arts, Munich, since 2014.
+Jorinde Voigt's work can be found in the public collections of the Museum of Modern Art, New York, the Centre Pompidou, Paris, and the Kupferstichkabinett, Berlin, amongst others.
+She is the 2012 winner of the Daniel & Florence Guerlain Contemporary Drawing Prize and has been a Professor for Conceptual Drawing and Painting at the Academy of Fine Arts, Munich, since 2014.